NanoComp/meep/doc/docs/Python_Tutorials/Mode_Decomposition.md

 tran:, 4, 0.00793261282375412, 3, 0.007932615525279347, 3.405593195795387e-07
 tran:, 5, 0.010943888173109678, 4, 0.01094389044124607, 2.0725142256273166e-07
 tran:, 6, 0.01361924392154536, 5, 0.01362884892946485, 0.000705252653878541
-flux:, 0.478993 (eig), 0.479004 (dp), 0.478986 (flux), 0.000038 (error)
+flux:, 0.47899352 (eig), 0.47900375 (dp), 0.47898568 (flux), 0.00003772 (error)
 ```

 In the second configuration, the output is similar to the first configuration with the only difference being the lines prefixed by `tran:,` do not include the relative error as the final column.
 Whereas in the first configuration the transmittance for the two methods is nearly equivalent on each line, this is not the case in the second configuration since the incident planewave is oblique.
-Although the order of the diffracted modes is different, the total power in all the modes is equivalent for all three methods.
+Although the order of the diffracted modes is different (i.e., band number 1 corresponds to diffraction order $m=-3$, band number 2 with diffraction order $m=-2$, band number 3 with $m=-4$, etc.), the total power in all the modes is equivalent for all three methods.

 ```
 tran:, 1, 0.028794563411705366, -9, 0.005941385353048964